pudly/schmopera-hugo/content/articles/the-emphatically-present-west-side-story.md

 </figure>

 The recording of this terrific cast was in the extraordinarily capable hands of conductor Max Goberman and record producer Goddard Lieberson.
-Goberman, who previously conducted Bernstein’s “On the Town,” studied conducting with Fritz Reiner while at the Curtis Institute of Music and was in the midst of recording the complete symphonies of Hayden with the Vienna State Opera Orchestra when he died at age 52.
+Goberman, who previously conducted Bernstein's "On the Town," studied conducting with Fritz Reiner while at the Curtis Institute of Music and was in the midst of recording the complete symphonies of Hayden with the Vienna State Opera Orchestra when he died at age 52.
 Lieberson, a pioneer in the recording of Broadway shows, produced the session with an ear to the forthcoming stereophonic technology by equipping the studio so that the recording could be released in both monaural and later stereo pressings.
-The compact disk, remastered to celebrate the show’s 50th anniversary, includes bonus tracks consisting of Bernstein’s “Symphonic Dances” derived from the show with the New York Philharmonic.
+The compact disk, remastered to celebrate the show’s 50th anniversary, includes bonus tracks consisting of Bernstein's "Symphonic Dances" derived from the show with the New York Philharmonic.

 But vinyl still takes a turn.
 The recording is now available from Analog Spark, an audiophile imprint, on two 180-gram vinyl disks that provides twice as much room, meaning wider grooves producing more dynamic range, to meet audiophile level listening standards.
 Sourced from the original three-track analog tapes, the process provides greater transparency plus enhanced soundstage width and depth, a sonic feat for which Lieberson was ready decades earlier.
 This is a Broadway show that is worth the couture treatment and it comes packaged with extensive photos from the recording session heightening the you-are-there experience.